An Optimisation Framework for Unsupervised Environment Design: Experiments

 \paragraph{XLand-Minigrid} Our most significant improvement from prior work is in XLand-Minigrid.
 We note that out of the given testbeds, this environment has results that are less saturated, and thus leaves more room for improvement.
 NCC obtains a considerably improved solve rate compared to prior works, although we remark that this is only the case when using learnability as the score function.

-\paragraph{Craftax} We use our new generalisation of learnability to outperform the highest-performing UED baseline from \citet[PLR-MaxMC]{matthews2024craftaxlightningfastbenchmarkopenended}, although we find that domain randomisation to perform slightly better than PLR.
+\paragraph{Craftax} We use our new generalisation of learnability to outperform the highest-performing UED baseline from \citet[PLR-MaxMC]{matthews2024craftaxlightningfastbenchmarkopenended}.
 We remark that we find performance is stronger in Craftax with a \textit{static} buffer, and we highlight this to mention that in environments with a higher density of ``good'' levels, it may not be necessary to use a dynamic buffer.\footnote{In Craftax, the DR distribution of levels is the same as the evaluation distribution.} We attribute similar performance across generalised SFL and NCC with learnability to the algorithms' shared emphasis on levels with high learnability.
-For additional implementation details for our Craftax experiments see Appendix \ref{sec:craftax_dets}.
+See Appendix \ref{sec:craftax_dets} for additional implementation details for Craftax experiments.

 \paragraph{Robustness Evaluation} We also perform the $\alpha$-CVaR evaluation protocol from \citet{rutherford2024regretsinvestigatingimprovingregret}, which evaluates policies from 10 seeds per method on the $\alpha\%$ worst-case levels which are still solvable.
 We find that in XLand-Minigrid and Craftax, the robustness evaluations roughly match the experimental outcomes.
 However, in Minigrid (where regret is tractable) we find that NCC with regret strongly outperforms any other method, indicating NCC significantly impacts the robustness of the policy.
 We display our Minigrid result in Figure \ref{fig:grid_cvar}, and defer the other plots to Appendix \ref{sec:cvar}.